-If you itemized deductions on your 2009 federal return, you may enter the same amount from Form 1040, Schedule A, line 9 on line 21b.
+If you itemized deductions on your 2010 federal return, you may enter the same amount from Form 1040, Schedule A, line 9 on line 21b.

-Exception: You should complete Worksheet A-2 on page 36 if:
+Exception: You should complete Worksheet A-2 on page 35 if:

 - You are a federal employee receiving a Cost Of Living Allowance (COLA).
 Not all of your Hawaii income taxes are deductible for federal purposes.
 (See IRS Revenue Ruling 74-140, 1974-1 C.B.
 50, for more information.)
-Enter on line 5 of Worksheet A-2 on page 36 the entire amount of state and local income taxes you paid in 2009, even if you reported a different amount on line 5 of federal Form 1040, Schedule A. - You claimed a deduction for new motor vehicle taxes on line 7 of federal Schedule A. You cannot claim this deduction for Hawaii income tax purposes since Hawaii has not adopted this federal provision at the present time.
+Enter on line 5 of Worksheet A-2 on page 35 the entire amount of state and local income taxes you paid in 2010, even if you reported a different amount on line 5 of federal Form 1040, Schedule A. - You claimed a deduction for new motor vehicle taxes on line 7 of federal Schedule A. You cannot claim this deduction for Hawaii income tax purposes since Hawaii has not adopted this federal provision. - If you did not itemize deductions on your 2010 federal return, complete Worksheet A-2.

-If you did not itemize deductions on your 2009 federal return, complete Worksheet A-2.
+Taxes You CAN Deduct

-Taxes You CAN Deduct State and Local Income Taxes
+State and Local Income Taxes